tera-si/CTF-Note-Template-Generator/README.md

 # Latest Version

 - Fixed an issue where some of the checkboxes won't appear for FTP(S) service
-- New checkboxes for DNS, RPC, SNMP, and NFS introduced
+- New checkboxes for DNS, HTTP(S), RPC, SNMP, and NFS introduced

 # Usage